 NCASM fall 2014 meeting will be held Saturday, October 4 at Santa Clara University.
 The theme of this meeting will be: Vicious Viruses in the News.
 Topics will include: Oncogenic viruses, MERS, Chikungunya, Dengue, and, of course, Ebola.
 Registration includes breakfast, lunch, and 7 CEUs (for those who have paid NCASM dues).
-On-line pre-registration and payment will become available from this site by Sept 3 (possibly by Sept 1).
-Other details will be posted as they become available.

 The MICROBIOME/MICROBIOTA R & D and Business Collaboration Forum will be held in San Diego, October 2/3, 2014.
 Full meeting details can be found at: http://www.globalengage.co.uk/microbiome.html.
 You can save 15 % on registration by using discount code "NCASM/15".

 International Symposium on Subsurface Microbiology (ISSM) Meeting to be held in Pacific Grove, CA, Oct 5-10, 2014

 Students, are you interested in volunteering at the Ninth International Symposium on Subsurface Microbiology (ISSM 2014) <http://www.2014issm.com/index.html> in exchange for reducing your conference costs?
 The conference organizers are seeking student volunteers to assist at the conference.
 Volunteer positions may include serving as a room monitor, working at the registration desk, and providing general support throughout the event.

 Applicants must currently be enrolled full-time as a graduate or undergraduate student.
 Volunteers would be requested to commit to at least 4 to 8 hours of volunteer assistance each day of the conference.
 We will work with your schedule so that you can attend the sessions you are most interested in.